cesaraustralia/DynamicGrids.jl/README.md

 ## Grids

-Simulation grids may be any single `AbstractArray` or a `NamedTuple` of `AbstractArray`.
-Grids are updated by `Rules` for every cell, at every timestep.
+Simulation grids may be any single `AbstractArray` or a `NamedTuple` of multiple `AbstractArray`.
+Grids are updated by `Rules` that are run for every cell, at every timestep.

 The `init` grid/s contain whatever initialisation data is required to start a simulation: the array type, size and element type, as well as providing the